adamhenrycallister/Undocumented-Illegal/README.md

 # Undocumented-Illegal
-Research on the effect of the terms "undocumented immigrant" and "illegal immigrant" on people's views about immigration policy.
+Research on the effect that using the term "illegal immigrant" has on people's views on immigration policy as compared with the term "undocumented immigrant."

 IllegalUndocumented.ipynb -- Python Code to analyze corpus data and survey results